expo/expo/docs/pages/versions/unversioned/sdk/imagepicker.md

   - **aspect (_array_)** -- An array with two entries `[x, y]` specifying the aspect ratio to maintain if the user is allowed to edit the image (by passing `allowsEditing: true`).
 This is only applicable on Android, since on iOS the crop rectangle is always a square.
   - **quality (_number_)** -- Specify the quality of compression, from 0 to 1.
 0 means compress for small size, 1 means compress for maximum quality.
-    > **Note:** If the selected photo has been compressed before, It can't be ensured that the output file will be smaller than the original one.
+    > **Note:** If the selected image has been compressed before, the size of the output file may be bigger than the size of the original image.
   - **base64 (_boolean_)** -- Whether to also include the image data in Base64 format.
   - **exif (_boolean_)** -- Whether to also include the EXIF data for the image.